 The album comes to an end with the last song, Hollow Sun.
 We want to give a shoutout to Mothman and the Thunderbirds for letting us review his album, Into The Hollow.
 Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

-The artwork was designed by Drahma R. The artwork he has created for this release, is dark and creepy and not your typical stoner/sludge album cover; but the artwork works for me.
+The artwork was designed by Drahma R. The artwork he has created for this release is dark and creepy and not your typical stoner/sludge album cover; the artwork works for me.

 10. Rolo’s Basilisk